UWFCybernauts/cyber-range-doc/.github/README.md

-### This is the repo holding the Cyber Range documentation for UWF CyberNaughts
+### This is the repo holding the documentation for the UWF CyberNauts CyberRange!

 This is work in progress documenation.
 For updates, see Michael.

-This repo and project is on hold until the FC2 research grant gets their server.
+#### Current status:
+The club has acquired it's own servers.
+Currently the plans are to run both servers as ProxMox CE virtualization servers.
+We are waiting on deployment of the first of the two before continuing work.
+The second server is slated for finalization and deployment by the end of Fall semester 2018.

+> Current server administration is overseen by both Thomas Thibaut and Michael Mitchell.
+See them for more details or questions.